-With support from our financial advisors Link Asset Services, we produce a balance sheet review on a quarterly basis.
+With support from our financial advisors Link Group, we produce a balance sheet review on a quarterly basis.
 One of the key performance indicators identified in the strategy is the ratio of internal borrowing to CFR.
-The industry benchmark is a ratio of 25% - 35%.
 This ratio is important as it indicates if the Council can take on capital expenditure without the need to secure borrowing at the point of expenditure.
 This helps ensure borrowing costs are minimised.
-The balance sheet review will calculate the ratio for the current year and future years.
+The balance sheet review will guide the ratio for the current year and future years.